ansible-community/awesome-ansible/README.md

 <!--lint disable double-link-->
 [<img src="ansible_logo.svg" align="right" width="90">](https://www.ansible.com/)

-> A collaborative curated list of awesome Ansible resources, tools, Roles, tutorials and other related stuff.
+This is a collaborative community curated list of awesome Ansible resources, tools, Roles, tutorials and other related stuff.

 [Ansible](https://www.ansible.com/) is an open source toolkit, written in Python, it is used for  configuration management, application deployment, continuous delivery, IT infrastructure automation and automation in general.

+:warning: For project maintainers, before editing the list to add your project, take a look at the [Ansible ecosystem project development resources](https://docs.ansible.com/ansible/devel/community/ecosystem_project_resources.html).
+Learn how to set up a repository in a recommended way as well as the type of documentation a project should include: there's a link to a ready-to-use docsite template you can easily fill in and build the documentation from using Sphynx.
+Even if your project is mature, we recommend you read it carefully to check if there's anything to improve in both your project and the resources.
+Let's make sure our users, contributors, and maintainers have the best possible experience!

 <!--lint enable double-link-->

 ## Contents

 - [Official resources](#official-resources)